zevenet/kube-nftlb/README.md

 }
 ```

-*The curl that we have launched returns a json with the information configured in our farms.*
+*The curl that we have launched returns JSON data with the information configured in our farms.*

 ## Creation and assignment of deployments ✏